 They use Wet Traction Rubber in a diamond pattern that gives more traction than conventional lugs making it great at transition from trail to road and back.
 Strangely the outsole has minimal wear for the mileage they have done, the only place with any visible sign of wear is on the forefoot where my foot makes the initial ground contact, usually my shoes wear on the outside of the heal and inside of the toe off area.

 Terrain wise I have always used them on harder trails and tracks as they don’t have the lugs of their sister shoes like the Kinabalu RC 2.0 or Supertrac but that’s not to say they are useless in mud, I regularly use them when im out running in the peak district and have had no trouble with them.
 I have used them for every single type of session possible, long run’s, quick 20 minute runs, hill sessions, speedwork, team sessions, everything!
 They really are happy to do all of these.

 these are my go-to shoe for long days out on the trier and harder packed trails.
 I love the breathability of the upper and forgiveness of the midsole to allow longer runs.
 Because of the comfort I usually throw them on for my short recovery runs too.
 The only con I have found is something really, REALLY, petty………the laces are short.
 I genuinely can’t find a fault with the Scott Kinabalu.
 They are possibly my favourite model of Scott trail running shoe.

 These are a trail shoe for anybody and everybody.
 Whether you run 5k or 50k, these are happy to do both while also doing everything in between!

 I have owned the Brooks Cascadia, the Inov-8 Roclite and the New Balance Leadville.
-In my opinion none of them come close to the Kinabalu’s versatility and comfort.
-That’s not to say they aren’t good shoes, the Scott just takes a little bit of what they each do and puts them altogether to make an all in one, all round mile eater!
+In my opinion, none of them come close to the Kinabalu’s versatility and comfort.
+That’s not to say they aren’t good shoes, the Scott just takes a little bit of what they each do and puts them all together to make an all in one, all round mile eater!